Essay guidelines

 Conclusion

 This is how the structure of your outline is supposed to look.
-You need to multiply the steps in the body if you have more than one body paragraph.
+You need to repeat the steps in the body if you have more than one body paragraph.

 Introduction